apnadkarni/blt/man/datatable.rst

 *tableName* **column label** *column* ?\ *label*?  ?\ *column* *label* ...?

+  Gets or sets the label of the specified column(s).  *Column* may be a label, index, or tag, but may not represent more than one column.
+If *column* is the only argument, then the column label is returned.
+If one or more *column* and *label* pairs are specified, this command sets the labels of the specified columns.

+*tableName* **column labels** *column* ?\ *labelList*?

   Gets or sets the labels of the specified column.  *Column* may be a label, index, or tag, but may not represent more than one column.
-  If *column* is the only argument, then the label of the column is returned.
-If *column* and *label* pairs are specified, then set the labels of the specified columns are set.

-*tableName* **column labels** *column* ?\ *labelList*?

-  Gets or sets the all labels of the specified column.
-If *labelList* is present, then column labels are set from the list of column labels.
+If a *labelList* argument is present, then the column labels are set from the list of labels.

 *tableName* **column move** *srcColumn* *destColumn* ?\ *numColumns*\ ?

-  Move one or move columns in the table.  *SrcColumn* and *destColumn* may be a label, index, or tag, but may not represent more than one column.
+  Move *numColumns* columns in *tableName.  *SrcColumn* and *destColumn* may be a label, index, or tag, but may not represent more than one column.
-  By default only 1 column is moved, but if *numColumns* is present then the more columns may be specified.
+  If a *numColumns* argument isn't specified then only 1 column is moved.
   Moves cannot overlap.

 *tableName* **column names**  ?\ *pattern* ...\ ?

-  Returns the labels of the columns in the table.
-If one of *pattern* arguments are present, then any of the column labels matching one of the patterns is returned.
+  Returns the labels of the columns in *tableName*.
+If one of *pattern* arguments are present, then the label of any column matching one of the patterns is returned. *Pattern* is a glob-style pattern.

 *tableName* **column nonempty**  *column*

-  Returns the indices of the non-empty rows in the column.  *Column* may be a label, index, or tag, but may not represent more than one column.
+  Returns the row indices of the non-empty cells in the column.  *Column* may be a label, index, or tag, but may not represent more than one column.

 *tableName* **column set**  *column* ?\ *row* *value*\...?

-  Sets values for rows in the specified column. *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").
-If one or more *row* *value* pairs are found *value* is set at *row*, *column* in the table.
+  Sets values for cells in the specified column. *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").
+If one or more *row* *value* pairs are given then the cell at *row*, *column* is set to *value*.
 If either *row* or *column* does not exist, the row or column is automatically created.
-If the row or column is an index, the table may be grown. *Value* is the value to be set.
-If the type of *column* is not *string*, *value* is converted into the correct type.
+If the row or column is an index, the table may be grown.
+If the column type is something other than *string*, *value* will be converted into the correct type.
 If the conversion fails, an error will be returned.
+See the **column type** operation for a description of the different types.

-*tableName* **column tag add**  *tag* ?\ *column* *column* ...\ ?
+*tableName* **column tag add**  *tag* ?\ *column* ...\ ?

-  Adds the *tag* to *column*.
-If no *column* arguments are present, *tag* is added to the column tags managed by *tableName*.
-This is use for creating empty column tags (tags that refer to no columns).
+  Adds the tag to *column*.  *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").
+It is not an error if *column* already has the tag.
+If no *column* arguments are present, *tag* is added to *tableName* but refers to no columns.
+This is useful for creating empty column tags.

 *tableName* **column tag delete**  *tag* ?\ *column* *column* ...\ ?

-  Removes the *tag* from *column*.
-The built-in tags "all" and "end" can't be deleted and are ignored.
+  Removes the tag from *column*.  *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").
+The built-in tags "all" and "end" can't be deleted.

 *tableName* **column tag exists**  *tag* ?\ *column* ...\ ?

-  Indicates if any column in *tableName* has *tag*.
+  Indicates if any column in *tableName* has the tag.  *Tag* is an arbitrary string.
 Returns "1" if the tag exists, "0" otherwise.
 By default all columns are searched.
 But if one or more *column* arguments are present, then if the tag is found in any *column*, "1" is returned. *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").

 *tableName* **column tag forget**  ?\ *tag* ...\ ?

-  Remove one or more tags from all the columns in *tableName*.
+  Remove one or more tags from all the columns in *tableName*. *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

 *tableName* **column tag get** *column* ?\ *pattern* ...\ ?